 Viewing software design through this lens can improve the quality of the software you build, for both developers and users, and bridge the gap between UX and engineering (which are often siloed into different roles).
 You can think of it as a computational take on UX design.

 I call it a “new” lens, because adopting it dramatically changes the way most software design happens.
 But in some sense, it’s not new at all.
-It just makes explicit what I suspect the best designers have always done, and it distills some ideas that have been floating around for a long time.
+It makes explicit what I suspect the best designers have always done, and it distills and combines some ideas that have been floating around for a long time.

 I’ll explain concept design in three stages, each of which suggests adopting a different perspective on design from the conventional one.

 Stage One is the least radical, but it’s important to grasp it before moving on: view the design of software as the shaping of its functionality.

 This might sound obvious, but it’s not what people actually do.
 Functionality is what the software does, not how it does it (which is what software architecture is about), or how it’s presented (which is what UI design is about).
 It’s the most basic starting point, because you can’t think about code until you know what function it should implement, and you can’t think about a UI until you know what functions the UI should support.
 In practice, the functionality is often implicit and apps are “designed” by starting with code fragments or wireframes.
 Being explicit about what we’re actually designing is the first stage.

 So imagine we’re designing a social media app—call it WhatsUp—that lets users post in groups.
 As we’re evolving the design, we’ll need a way to describe the functionality we have in mind.
 How do we do that?

 We could start by defining the set of states: there are users, groups and posts; posts are by users and divided into groups; users can be members of multiple groups.
 We can explore these states more precisely by considering candidate invariants (“integrity constraints” in database lingo) as design questions: Must a post belong to exactly one group?
 Must a post be from a member of the group it’s in?